noppanut15/depthviz/README.md

 **Missing your dive computer?** Help us add support!
 If you have a dive computer that is not currently supported by `depthviz`, you can help us by donating a sample dive log file exported from your device.
 This will allow us to analyze the data format and implement the necessary parsing logic to add support for your device.

-To share your dive data, please follow the detailed instructions in our "[**Donate My Dive**](https://github.com/noppanut15/depthviz/issues/15)" guide.
+To share your dive data, please follow the detailed instructions in our [**Donate My Dive**](https://github.com/noppanut15/depthviz/issues/15) guide.

 <div align="right">